 A credit union can be a good choice for your money.
 A Credit Union is run by members and their purpose is not solely for profit.
 Yes, okay, a credit union can make a profit, but their purpose is to use any profits made to provide better services to customers, with lower average fees.

 As a credit union is more likely to focus on customers' needs, then you can easily find a product that suits you, and eventually avoid certain bank fees.
-You can find a credit union that is suitable for you, and near your location at Find a Credit Union.

 A Community Bank That Suits You and Helps You Avoid Fees

 Even if you just want to open an account, the bank may charge you some fees.
 "Free checking accounts used to be commonplace" as Richard Barrington, Senior Financial Analyst at MoneyRates.com, said, however, this is no longer the case.

 A Money Rates survey found that checking accounts still cost an annual $159 for Americans.
 While big banks spend their money on Wall Street, smaller ones only prosper if the community prospers.
 A community bank wants to help you out, and, therefore, you can get a free checking or savings account from a community bank.
 Another benefit is that a small financial institution is more likely to give better terms on credit cards and loans, so make sure you enquire about those, and study those terms, too.

 You can open an account there, if it suits you, and then use another bank that provides the other services you may need.
 If you want to open multiple accounts offering different services you can always open those accounts on different banks, depending on the services they offer.